-“Maybe these publications see me for hack I am” said my inner critic.
+“Maybe these publications see me for hack I am” said my inner critic (jerk).

 In a last ditch effort, I pitched it to a friend who has guest posts and a big site, but I didn’t even hear back from them for a week (even though I see them tweeting hourly).
 “Not right for the website” they eventually said.
 This was the only response I got.

-I ended up posting the article on my own website and then tweeted about it (which is the start and finish of my shitty promotion plan for every blog post).
+I ended up posting the article on my own website and then tweeted about it (which was the start and finish of my shitty promotion plan for it).